KamoTD/order_handling_web_app/README.md

 # PROJECT OVERVIEW

-Order management handles everything from receiving the order to delivery and post-delivery customer service relations.
+Order handling web app handles everything from receiving the order to delivery and post-delivery customer service relations.
 Without order management, a business can easily become overwhelmed by orders or struggle to fill them correctly.
-Thats where the my order handling we application comes in, It is a web application that can be used for inventory purposes basically handling companies orders for easy management and ensures security.
+Thats where the my order handling web application comes in, It is a web application that can be used for inventory purposes basically handling companies orders for easy management and ensures security.

 # PROJECT TECHNOLOGY
 1. HTML5 & CSS3